 If your image has technical issues like burnt highlights, crushed details in shadows, or any other exposure issues, don’t submit it.
-You can send such photos only if it is a purposeful creative intent.
+You can send such photos only if it is done purposefully for some special effects.
 Otherwise, it will get rejected in the first shot.

 Now, we have excellent digital cameras.
 So, such technical imperfections will not be tolerated, especially at a competitive level.